 Scale up access to high-quality child health interventions

 MOMENTUM works with health leaders in USAID partner countries to select, adapt, and scale up evidence-based child health interventions.
 We mentor public health managers and health care providers to review child health data to address equity gaps and the quality of care.
-Throughout, we work hand in hand with local institutions and providers to improve technical and managerial capacity to deliver and sustain child health interventions as part of each country’s Journey to Self-Reliance.
+Throughout, we work hand in hand with local institutions and providers to improve technical and managerial capacity to deliver and sustain child health interventions.
 We also strengthen collaboration between public and private health sectors to deliver comprehensive child health care, understanding that caretakers often first consult private retail drug shops or providers for treatment for their ill children.

 Overcome entrenched obstacles to routine immunization